uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/scratchpad.rst

 reduction dimension (the K dimension in the GEMM notation).
 In this case different threads compute partial results in private temporary buffers, and then the private results are added to produce the final result.
-Another example is using matrix multiply (GEMM) to implement convolution.
+Another example is using matrix multiplication (GEMM) to implement convolution.
 Before calling GEMM, the source activations need to be transformed using the ``im2col`` operation.
 The transformation result is written to a temporary buffer that is then used as an input for the GEMM.